Множинна мієлома

 Hyperuricemia may occur in some patients with high tumor burden and underlying metabolic problems.
 However, most patients do not require allopurinol.
 Allopurinol or rasburicase is indicated for patients with high levels of serum uric acid or high tumor burden and a high risk of tumor lysis syndrome with treatment.

-Infection is more likely during chemotherapy-induced neutropenia.
+Infection is more likely during treatment-induced neutropenia.
 In addition, infections with the herpes zoster virus occur frequently among patients treated with certain antimyeloma drugs, especially the proteasome inhibitors (bortezomib, carfilzomib, ixazomib) and the monoclonal antibodies (daratumumab, isatuximab, elotuzumab).
-The newer B-cell maturation antigen (BCMA) directed treatments are associated with a very high risk of severe infection.
+The BCMA-directed treatments are associated with a very high risk of severe infection.

 Documented bacterial infections should be treated with antibiotics.
 Prophylactic use of antibiotics is not routinely recommended.

-Prophylactic use of antiviral drugs (eg, acyclovir, valganciclovir, famciclovir) is indicated for patients receiving a proteasome inhibitor (bortezomib, carfilzomib, ixazomib) or a monoclonal antibody (daratumumab, isatuximab, elotuzumab).
+Prophylactic use of antiviral drugs (eg, acyclovir, valganciclovir, famciclovir) is indicated for patients receiving a proteasome inhibitor (bortezomib, carfilzomib, ixazomib), a monoclonal antibody (daratumumab, isatuximab, elotuzumab), a bispecific antibody (teclistamab, elranatamab, talquetamab), or CAR T-cell therapy (idecabtagene vicleucel, ciltacabtagene autoleucel).

 Prophylactic IV immune globulin may reduce the risk of infection but is generally reserved for patients with low uninvolved immunoglobulin levels and frequent recurrent infections.

-Pneumococcal vaccine and influenza vaccine are indicated to prevent infection but are not effective in most patients because of their disease- and treatment-related immune deficiency.
-Use of live vaccines is not recommended in immunocompromised patients.
-The nonviable recombinant zoster vaccine, unlike the earlier live-attenuated zoster vaccine, may be given to prevent herpes zoster but also is of limited effectiveness.
+Pneumococcal vaccine and influenza vaccine are indicated to prevent infection but are not effective in most patients because of disease-related and treatment-related immune deficiency.
+Use of live vaccines is not recommended in patients with a compromised immune system.
+To prevent herpes zoster infection, the nonviable recombinant zoster vaccine, may be given but is of limited effectiveness.

 Skeletal lesions require multiple supportive measures.
-Maintenance of ambulation and supplemental calcium and vitamin D help preserve bone density.
+Maintenance of ambulation and supplemental calcium and vitamin D, as indicated, help preserve bone density in patients without disease-related hypercalcemia.
 Vitamin D levels should be measured at diagnosis and periodically, and dosing of vitamin D adjusted accordingly.
 Analgesics and palliative doses of radiation therapy (18 to 24 gray) can relieve bone pain.
 However, radiation therapy may cause significant toxicity and, because it suppresses bone marrow function, may impair the patient’s ability to receive cytotoxic doses of systemic chemotherapy.

 Most patients, especially those with lytic lesions and generalized osteoporosis or osteopenia, should receive a monthly IV bisphosphonate (either pamidronate or zoledronic acid).
 Bisphosphonates reduce skeletal complications and lessen bone pain and may have an antitumor effect.
 For patients with potentially reversible renal failure resulting from myeloma but unrelated to hypercalcemia or with ongoing infusion reactions after bisphosphonate infusion, an option is monthly denosumab (given subcutaneously), which, unlike bisphosphonates, is not cleared by the kidneys and does not cause infusion reactions.
 Both bisphosphonates and denosumab may uncommonly cause osteonecrosis of the jaw.
 Maintaining excellent dental health and avoiding dental explants and implants are important to minimize the risk of this complication.